igorwojda/android-showcase/README.md

 ## Architecture

-Feature related code is placed inside one of feature modules.
-This modularized approach provide better [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) in the codebase and allows for feature to be developed in isolation, independently from other features.
+Feature related code is placed inside one of the feature modules.
+This modularized approach provides better [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) in the codebase and allows for feature to be developed in isolation, independently from other features.

 ### Module dependencies

-This is simplified diagram of dependencies between gradle modules.
-Note that due usage of Android `dynamic-feature` module dependencies are reversed (feature modules are depending on `app` module, not other way around).
+This is a simplified diagram of dependencies between gradle modules.

 ![module_dependencies](https://github.com/igorwojda/android-showcase/blob/master/misc/image/module_dependencies.png?raw=true)

+Note that due usage of Android `dynamic-feature` module dependencies are reversed (feature modules are depending on `app` module, not another way around).

 ### Feature structure